smarter-sh/community/github-management/README.md

 * Priyanka Saggu (**[@Priyankasaggu11929](https://github.com/Priyankasaggu11929)**, Indian Standard Time)

-This team is responsible for holding Org Owner privileges over all the active Kubernetes orgs, and will take action in accordance with our polices and procedures.
-All members of this team are subject to the Kubernetes [security embargo policy].
+This team is responsible for holding Org Owner privileges over all the active Smarter orgs, and will take action in accordance with our polices and procedures.
+All members of this team are subject to the Smarter [security embargo policy].

 Nominations to this team will come from the Contributor Experience SIG, and